 By Annie Grandell

-1) Bring Your Bible
+Bring Your Bible

 Not a Bible app.
 A real Bible.
 There’s nothing wrong with reading Scripture on a device, but a mentor’s job is to show what a lived faith looks like.
 Simply bringing your Bible to your small group shows them that the Word of God is relevant.
-I started reading my Bible when I was 15 because my youth minister, Eric, always carried his with him.
-Frankly, I didn’t know Catholics read the Bible until I met Eric, but his Bible was like an extension of his body.
+I started reading my Bible when I was 15 because my youth minister, Eric, always carried one with him.
+Honestly, I didn’t know Catholics read the Bible until I met Eric, but his Bible was like an extension of his body.
 So, I started carrying my Bible with me.
 And eventually, I actually opened it and read it.
 Eric never said, “You must always have a Bible.”
 But his actions told me it was important.

 Then when you are with your group, use your Bible.
 When there is a scripture reference in a Leader Guide, mark it in your Bible and read it from there instead of off the page.

 After a while, challenge them to bring a Bible to every small group as well.
 If they don’t have one, get them one.

 Start saying “Jesus.”
 The name of Jesus is powerful.
 Think about it: what other person in history has their name used as a swear word?
 Comedian Jim Gaffigan jokes about how saying the name of Jesus makes people uncomfortable, even the Pope!
 Funny, but there is truth in it.
 Saying “Jesus” makes people uncomfortable, but I would argue that it is because the Name itself carries power.